 Per the management agreement between the School and the City of Kissimmee, the City will hold a school reserve fund in its bank account for (a) payment or prepayment of the City Debt, (b) the establishment of the reasonable reserves for the payment of the Facilities Use Fee, and (c) the establishment of the reasonable reserves for renewal and replacement of the School Facility.
-There were no current year transfers by the School to the reserve fund held by the City.
-At June 30, 2019, the total balance of the School reserve fund held by the City is \$1,432,382.
+The current year transfer by the School to the reserve fund held by the City amounted to \$60,903.
+Also, during the year, the City transferred \$6,922 back to the School to assist with the HVAC repair.
+At June 30, 2020, the total balance of the School reserve fund held by the City is \$1,486,363.